YouriSchijff/Autumn/README.md

 Open the root directory, and in Project/src you will find 2 folders.<br> One called Project and one called Autumn, Autumn folder is where the source code for Autumn is,<br>and the Project folder is where your Main file is

-To compile you will go to scripts and run the Compile.bat file, and if all goes well you have an Autumn application!
+To compile you will go to scripts and run the Compile.bat script, and if all goes well you have an Autumn application!

 **With a Java IDE**

-Open the Project folder with the src folder inside.<br>Set the needed settings and run it, and if all goes well you have an Autumn application!
+Open the root folder with all the folders.<br>Set the needed settings and run it, and if all goes well you have an Autumn application!

 ## Requirements